Save Time Schedule Online

 When is it Urgent to See a Specialist About a Foot or Ankle Problem?

-- Our urgent care services are not intended for emergency care injuries with exposed bone and/or active bleeding.
+Injuries with exposed bone and/or active bleeding need to be seen immediately in the nearest emergency room.
 In the event of this type of injury call 911 or proceed directly to the nearest emergency room for treatment.
 You can then schedule a follow up appointment with our foot and ankle specialists.

 - Toe Fractures: Delayed complications of a broken toe that occur after the toe has healed include arthritis, pain, stiffness and/or deformity.
 Toe fractures are also often under-treated and can result in months of pain and swelling in the toes or foot, if not treated correctly.
 If you suspect a broken toe, seek medical care from a foot and ankle specialist to ensure proper diagnosis and realignment of the bones in your foot to ensure optimal recovery.

 - Plantar Fascia Rupture: (severe pain in arch or heel) A tear in the plantar fascia feels like a sudden “pop” in the arch of your foot followed by a sharp, tearing pain in the sole of the foot.
 It often occurs during stop and start sports, but can also occur as a result of abnormal gait, improper footwear or being overweight.
-This is a condition that should be seen urgently by a foot and ankle doctor to provide treatment for pain control and provision of medical equipment to rest and protect the injured foot to prevent further damage.
+This is a condition that should be seen urgently by a foot and ankle specialist to provide treatment for pain control and immobilization with casting to prevent excessive soft tissue scarring.
+If you continue to walk on on a partial or full thickness plantar fascia tear, you will cause increased scar tissue resulting in prolonged healing and prolonged pain.

 - Tendon Rupture: (severe pain in foot or ankle) If left untreated a tendon rupture can lead to permanent disability.
 Management for tendon rupture may be surgical or non-surgical depending on the site and severity of the rupture.
-Severe pain in the foot and/or ankle should be evaluated and treated as soon as possible by a foot and ankle specialist.
+Tendons with the most risk for continued complications after injury include the posterior tibial tendon and the peroneal tendon.
+If the torn tendon is treated without fixing the underlying mechanism of injury (the way the bones of your foot move, stretching the tendon beyond it's capacity) the injury and your pain will return, even after the tendon is completely healed.

 - Gout: Gout attacks can be sudden and extremely painful.
 When you have a foot and/or ankle joint that is tender, swollen, red and radiating heat you will want to act fast.
 Getting treatment for Gout within the first 24 hours of the start of the an attack can lessen its length and severity.